scriptnull/compilex/README.md

 License
 =======
-All the contents in this repository are released under the MIT License .
+All the contents in this repository are released under the <a href="https://github.com/scriptnull/compileX/blob/master/License.md">MIT License</a> .